GameKn1ght/TTS_Hero/readme.md

 Maps: These are images used for tabletop maps (and 3d components of those maps)

-Minis: typically used for TTS Minis
+Minis: typically used for TTS Minis - even new heroforge unity asset bundles.